rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 times" feature is now turned off by default.
 We changed this default because this feature is causing a lot of trouble and we need to make it either go away or change the way it works.
-For more information, please see our dedicted `forum thread on "last message repeated n times" <http://www.rsyslog.com/PNphpBB2-viewtopic-p-1130.phtml>`_.
+For more information, please see our dedicated `forum thread on "last message repeated n times" <http://www.rsyslog.com/PNphpBB2-viewtopic-p-1130.phtml>`_.
 This thread also contains information on how to configure rsyslogd so that it continues to support this feature (as long as it is not totally